Optional Utilities#

 random_data_reader_input_shape: (Dict) It is required to use a dict {name: shape} to specify a certain input.
 For example, RandomDataReaderInputShape={“image”: [1, 3, 224, 224]} for the input named “image”.
 The default value is an empty dict {}.

-Dump results of each FixNeuron node (including weights and activation) are generated in output_dir after the command has been successfully executed.
+Dump results of each FixNeuron node (including weights and activation) are generated in output_dir

-For each quantized node, results are saved in *.bin and *.txt formats (* represents the output name of the node).
-If “dump_float” is set to True, the output of all nodes is saved in *_float.bin and *_float.txt (* represents the output name of the node), please note that this may require a lot of storage space.
+is set to True, the output of all the nodes is saved in *_float.bin and *_float.txt (* represents the output name of the node), which might require a lot of storage space.

 Table 2.
 Example of Dumping Results